-Health benefits are calculated using benefit-per-ton values for NO_X and SO_2 .
-DOE is currently only monetizing $PM{2.5}$ and (for NO_X) ozone precursor health benefits, but will continue to assess the ability to monetize other effects such as health benefits from reductions in direct $PM{2.5}$ emissions.
+Health benefits are calculated using benefit-per-ton values for NO_x and SO2.
+DOE is currently only monetizing PM{2.5} and (for NO_x) ozone precursor health benefits, but will continue to assess the ability to monetize other effects such as health benefits from reductions in direct PM{2.5} emissions.
 The health benefits are presented at real discount rates of 3 and 7 percent.
 See section IV.L of this document for more details.

 † Total and net benefits include consumer, climate, and health benefits.
-For presentation purposes, total and net benefits for both the 3-percent and 7-percent discount rate.
+For presentation purposes, total and net benefits for both the 3-percent and 7-percent cases are presented using the average SC-GHG with 3-percent discount rate.

-‡ Costs include incremental equipment costs as well as installation costs.
+Costs include incremental equipment costs as well as installation costs.